mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 pass `os.Stdout` in place of a `bytes.Buffer`.
 For example, `err = myTemplate.Execute(os.Stdout, data)`.

-The data structure passed to execute can be accessed in the template using a dot (`.`).
+The data structure passed to `execute` can be accessed in the template using a dot (`.`).
 Fields of structs and maps can be accessed by name after a dot.

+If a function is passed to `execute`, it can be called by using `call .` in an action.

-For example, supposed the data is a struct with the following type defintion.
+For example, supposed the data is a struct with the following type definition.

 ```go
 type Person struct {